 Miami-Based de la Cruz Collection Art Exhibit at Nova Southeastern University

-“Cult of Personality” on view March 18-May 28 Panel Discussion featuring Rosa de la Cruz and Bonnie Clearwater on April 8
+“Cult of Personality” on view March 18-May 28, panel discussion featuring Rosa de la Cruz, Bonnie Clearwater and artist Christian Holstad on April 8

 FOR IMMEDIATE RELEASE